ballerina-platform/ballerina-spec/beps/connector-automation/1434_ai_powered_automation_for_ballerina_connector_generation_from_sdks.md

 comprehensive unit tests, documentation, and practical examples.

-While the current implementation focuses on Java SDKs because Ballerina's FFI presently supports invoking Java methods the overall architecture is designed to be extensible, allowing future plugins to support additional languages and runtime environments.
+While the current implementation focuses on Java SDKs because Ballerina's FFI presently supports invoking Java methods, the overall architecture is designed to be extensible, allowing future plugins to support additional languages and runtime environments.
 This approach is intended to produce production-ready connectors with minimal human